Plan the Ultimate Upland Sour Fest Weekend

 Where to stay in Indianapolis

 Staying in downtown Indianapolis is the most convenient to the festival.
 I'm a big fan of the Alexander Hotel.
 It is downtown, near the Indy Cultural Trail for walking and biking, and has a nice hotel bar that is great for a snack and a nightcap after the fest.
 If you want something a little more historic, check out the Pullman Cars in the Union Station Hotel.
 This hotel is much bigger but it has lots of charm and a nice indoor pool.
 There are also a lot of cool Airbnbs in Indy if you're traveling with a larger group.
-Use my link to sign up and get $40 in travel credit!
+Check out this condo on Mass Ave that looks great and you’re within walking distance from shopping and dining on Mass plus a short ride to and from the festival.

 Saturday Brunch in Indianapolis